 Take a look at these two screen shots of emails I have actually received, and tell me if they are legitimate or phishing attacks?

-You really can’t tell from looking and it really doesn’t matter because I am not clicking on the links in the emails.
-If these are legitimate then if I simply log into Facebook and LinkedIn, the notifications will be there.
-If these were well crafted phishing attacks, then when I clicked on them I would be presented with a very, very real looking login screen and a criminal would have my account credentials after I logged into the fake site.
+The correct answer is “IT DOESN’T MATTER!”
+You really can’t tell from looking and it.
+Do not click on the links in the emails.
+If these emails are legitimate then simply log into Facebook and LinkedIn yourself.
+The notifications will be there.
+If these were well crafted phishing attacks, then if I clicked on them I would be presented with a very, very real looking login screen and a criminal would have my account credentials after I logged into the fake site.

 It doesn’t matter if it is in email, chat, a Facebook comment or most anywhere else.
-If you click on a link that asks you to login, close your browser, open it back up, type in www.facebook.com or www.linkedin.com or whatever the real site is and log in there.
-Anything of importance will be there for you to find.
-The fake LinkedIn request has been quite successful against executives, where password requests to fix a problem with your Hotmail, Yahoo, or Gmail account work well with the general public.
+If you click on a link that asks you to login, close your browser, clear the cache (delete temporary internet files, open your browser back up, and then type in www.facebook.com or www.linkedin.com or whatever the real site is.
+Now you can log in there.
+Anything of importance will be there for you to find after you log in by typing in the URL yourself.
+The fake LinkedIn email scam has been quite successful against executives.
+Password requests to fix a problem with your Hotmail, Yahoo, or Gmail account work well with the general public.

 You may think that there is nothing of value in your Facebook or email account, but you would be wrong.
-These accounts can be used to send spam and to trick your friends into believing a criminal is you so that your friends can be the victims of cybercrime.
+Your email and social network accounts can be used to send spam and to trick your friends into believing a criminal is you so that your friends can be the victims of cybercrime.

 Yeah, there’s more you need to know to be safe online, but follow these two simple rules religiously and you have drastically improved your security profile!